Giully314/giully314.github.io/formation.markdown

 Book Fluent python by Luciano Ramalho
 Book High performance python by Ian Ozsvald and Micha Gorelick
 Book Python data science handbook by Jake VanderPlas
+Book Cpython internals: your guide to the python 3 interpreter by Anthony Shaw

 ### C